Opelka, Brooksby make quarterfinals at inaugural Dallas Open - KVIA

 Opelka, Brooksby make quarterfinals at inaugural Dallas Open

 DALLAS (AP) — Second-seeded Reilly Opelka has advanced to the quarterfinals of the inaugural Dallas Open with a straight-sets win over Cedrik-Marcel Stebe.
 Opelka was a 7-6 (3), 7-6 (8) winner in his second meeting with Stebe.
 The first was at Wimbledon in 2019.
 Opelka is a two-time ATP Tour winner ranked 23rd in the world, won 7-6 (3), 7-6 (8) in his second meeting with Stebe.
 The other was at Wimbledon in 2019.
-No. 5 Adrian Mannarino played Yoshihito Nishioka in a late match.
+No. 5 seed Adrian Mannarino beat Yoshihito Nishioka in the late match and Vasek Posposil beat Austrian Jurji Rodionov, 6-7 (3), 7-6 (6), 6-2.